Athlon1600/notepad/README.md

 ![GitHub](https://img.shields.io/github/license/athlon1600/notepad)
 ![GitHub last commit](https://img.shields.io/github/last-commit/athlon1600/notepad)

-A simple web-based notepad for writing and storing notes online.
+A simple web-based notepad for writing and securely storing notes online.
+Useful for easy sharing of text between people or devices.

+- No registration process.
+You use a passphrase as your login.
+- Supports client-side encryption
+- Extremely minimal and lightweight

 ## Versions